-In addition to the graduate courses offered by, or associated with, the Institute, the courses listed below are of relevance to students of political economy and would, with the prior approval of the Institute, be used to design a coherent and internally complementary set of courses to fulfil degree requirements.
+In addition to the graduate courses offered by, or associated with, the Institute, the courses listed below are relevant to students of political economy and would, with the prior approval of the Institute, be used to design a coherent and internally complementary set of courses to fulfil degree requirements.
 The list is not exclusive and is subject to change.
-Moreover, students may select 1.0 credit in political economy that is offered at the 4000-level.
+Moreover, students in the Master's program may select 1.0 credit in political economy that is offered at the 4000-level.

-Note: Students should be aware that the number of spaces in graduate courses offered by other departments may be limited, and that registration may be conditional upon obtaining the prior approval of the department concerned.
+Note: the number of spaces in graduate courses offered by other departments may be limited, and registration may be conditional upon obtaining the prior approval of the department concerned.
 It is the student's responsibility to ensure that permission is obtained from the appropriate department prior to registering in any of the following courses.

 The Institute expects to attract high quality graduate students who will be likely to continue to a second post-graduate degree.
-Given that a Ph.D. program in political economy does not exist, master's students will be directed to consult with the department where they might wish to pursue doctoral studies so that they may select courses that will prepare them for this next stage.
+Master's students will be directed to consult with the department where they might wish to pursue doctoral studies so that they may select courses that will prepare them for this next stage.

 Sociology and Anthropology